Ronald A. Marks: Academic career and think tank affiliations

 Marks was a member of the Council of Executives at The Auburn University's McCreary Institute's Center for Cyber and Homeland Security.
-He served as a Senior Fellow and Board Member from 2003-18 at the then George Washington University based Center.
+He served as a Senior Fellow and Board Member from 2003 to 2018 at the then George Washington University based Center.

 Authored books and publications

 In January 2011, Marks released his book focusing on the challenges and legalities of U.S. clandestine domestic Intelligence collection.
 Entitled "Spying in America in the Post 9/11 World: Domestic Threat and the Need for Change."
 Marks expressed his concerns Americans were unaware of rapidly expanding intelligence gathering within the U.S. He also noted a glaring lack of public oversight of the government agencies involved.

 In December 2012, Marks served as primary reviewer and a contributor to the Battelle Memorial Institute book, "#Cyber Doctrine No Borders-No Boundaries," published by The Potomac Institute for Policy.
 The book was meant to stir debate on the development of a national doctrine for America in the cyber era.
 It also focuses attention on the outmoded concepts of "domestic and international" and "private and public" concerns in Cyber space.

-Marks has written on evolving national security and intelligence issues for the academic journals: Washington Quarterly, "The Uses and Limits of U.S. Intelligence" (Winter 2002); The Cambridge Review of International Affairs, "Defining America's Brave New World" (July 2002); and The International Journal of Intelligence and Counterintelligence, "Intelligence Analysis—Is It As Good As It Gets (August 2015).
+Marks has written on evolving national security and intelligence issues for the academic journals: Washington Quarterly, "The Uses and Limits of U.S. Intelligence" (Winter 2002); The Cambridge Review of International Affairs, "Defining America's Brave New World" (July 2002); and The International Journal of Intelligence and CounterIntelligence, "Intelligence Analysis—Is It As Good As It Gets (August 2015).
 And in 2008, he testified as an expert witness before the Senate Government Affairs and Homeland Security Committee on needed reform of the Intelligence Community structure and purpose.

 In addition to op-ed contributions to newspapers and on-line blogs such as The Hill, War on the Rocks and Cipher Brief, Marks has been a featured commentator on intelligence and cyber related issues on CNN, Fox News Channel, MSNBC, E.W.
 Scripps Newsy, C-SPAN's Washington Journal, and various other media outlets.